{{flagHref}}

 Frequently Asked Questions (FAQs)

-Ferromagnetism refers to a form of magnetism whereby certain materials become magnetised and retain this property even after an external magnetic field is removed.
-This phenomenon is caused by the alignment of electron spins within the material.
+Ferromagnetism is the property of certain materials to become magnetised and retain their magnetisation even after the external magnetic field is removed.
+It occurs due to the alignment of electron spins within the material.

-Ferromagnetic materials retain their magnetisation because the magnetic moments of electrons align to form magnetic domains.
-When these domains align, the material exhibits permanent magnetic characteristics.
+Ferromagnetic materials retain magnetisation because the spins of the electrons align in the same direction, creating magnetic domains that collectively produce a permanent magnetic field.

 What is the Curie temperature?

-The Curie temperature is the specific temperature at which a ferromagnetic material loses its ferromagnetic properties and becomes paramagnetic.
-This occurs because thermal energy disrupts the alignment of the electron spins.
+The Curie temperature is the temperature above which a ferromagnetic material loses its ferromagnetic properties and becomes paramagnetic due to thermal disruption of the electron spin alignment.

 Can ferromagnetic materials lose their magnetisation?

-Yes, ferromagnetic materials can lose their magnetisation when they are exposed to high temperatures, strong external magnetic fields or physical impacts that disturb the alignment of the magnetic domains.
+Yes, ferromagnetic materials can lose their magnetisation if exposed to high temperatures, external magnetic fields, or physical shocks that disturb the alignment of the magnetic domains.

 What are some common applications of ferromagnetic materials?

-Ferromagnetic materials are utilised in various applications including permanent magnets, electric motors, transformers, data storage devices (e.g. hard drives) and medical devices such as MRI machines.
+Ferromagnetic materials are used in various applications, including permanent magnets, electric motors, transformers, hard drives, MRI machines, and magnetic levitation systems.

 About the author